Trusted WordPress tutorials, when you need them most.

 To start a self-hosted WordPress website, you need a domain name and WordPress hosting.

-A domain name is the address of your website on the internet, such as google.com, wpbeginner.com, etc. Web hosting is where your website files are stored on the internet.
+A domain name is the address of your website on the Internet, such as google.com or wpbeginner.com.
+Web hosting is where your website files are stored on the Internet.

-We recommend using Bluehost to host your website because they are one of the largest web hosting companies in the world.
-They’re also an official WordPress.org recommended web host.
-Last but not least, they’re offering our users a free domain + free SSL + 61% off on hosting.
+We recommend using Bluehost to host your website because it is one of the largest web hosting companies in the world.
+It is also an official WordPress.org recommended web host.
+Last but not least, it offers our users a free domain, free SSL, and 75% off hosting.

 For step-by-step instructions, you can check out our free guide on how to make a website.